-During the night, when the queen was alone meditating in her palace, the Bodhisatta appeared before her, claiming to be a magical goblin and offered a golden bowl full of gold coins if he could sleep with her that night.
+During the night, when his wife was alone meditating in her palace, the Bodhisatta appeared before her, claiming to be a magical goblin, and offered a golden bowl full of gold coins if he could sleep with her that night.
 She told him to get out, adding that she had no interest in relations with anyone; goblins, gods, or men.
 The Bodhisatta tried again the next night with a silver bowl, and this time she did not speak, hoping this would show her resolve and he would not return.
 He left, but came back again the third night with an iron bowl.
 This time she asked why he offered less each time, and the Bodhisatta said it was because her beauty fades with age.
 However, he added, the beauty of gods in heaven grows with time, and by living a virtuous life full of generosity and free of sin she would become one.
 The Bodhisatta then revealed himself, and his wife broke down with tears of happiness at seeing her beloved husband.
 He urged her to remain righteous, and then he returned to heaven.

-The next morning, the queen left the palace to live as an ascetic.
+The next morning, his wife left the palace to live as an ascetic.
 When she died, she was reborn in heaven as the Bodhisatta’s attendant.

 In the Lifetime of the Buddha

 When the Buddha found out about his problem, he told the disciple this story so he knew that in the past he himself had lived with a woman as beautiful as a heavenly nymph for seven hundred years and didn’t once look at her with desire.
 Hearing this, the disciple overcame his lust and regained his health.